Upload new images. The image library for this site will open in a new window.

 Move this whole section up, swapping places with the section above it.

 Dr. Jennifer Trivedi’s research examines historical and cultural contexts surrounding disaster vulnerability, response, and recovery.
 She is now part of a team with the Disaster Research Center that is assessing the impacts of COVID-19 on hurricane recovery, changing definitions of “hazardous” jobs amidst the pandemic, coping strategies among UD faculty, how the pandemic relates to cultural meanings of risk and disaster, widespread anxiety on job security, and the impacts of COVID-19 on college sports.
 You can hear more about Dr. Trivedi’s research by listening in to the COVIDCalls Podcast and The Big Rhetorical Podcast, where she was recently featured.
 You can read more about her work on COVID-19 in the journal, Human Organization.
+Her latest publications focus on teaching during a pandemic and what recovery will look like.
+Also, read her comments on the unifying vs. divisive possibilities of pandemics.

 Melissa K. Melby